South Willamette

 EQUITY AND INCLUSION

 We make our policies known in a document called Employee Work Agreement, this document includes how evaluations are done, time off policies and benefits and our process for making wage adjustments and hazardous work environment procedures and more.
-Job roles are presented to all staff in a document called the Command Tree.
+Job roles are presented to all staff in a document called the Command Tree and via job descriptions.

 Staff and owners are welcoming to each other every day at work.
 As owners we try to model communication that is kind, necessary and true.
-On the farm we do some things that foster community among workers including Wednesday staff lunches and occasional events.
-We do a few things that keep our produce accessible to all income levels – weekly donations to Burrito Brigade, a non-profit that makes thousands of burritos per week for the houseless in Eugene and Springfield, taking SNAP benefits for CSA payment, having a scholarship fund for low-income and having a Working CSA Member program.
+On the farm we foster community among workers including Wednesday staff lunches and occasional events.
+We aim to keep our produce accessible to all income levels – including weekly donations to Burrito Brigade, a non-profit that makes thousands of burritos per week for the houseless in Eugene and Springfield; taking SNAP benefits for CSA payment; providing a scholarship fund for low-income; and via our Working CSA Member program.

 Amber and Jonah.